Jordan Decomposition for Formal G-Connections: Factorisation of differential polynomials

 \begin{cor} Let $f$ and $g$ be as in Lemma \ref{lemcov2} and suppose that $\bar{g}:=g \pmod{s}=(X+\lambda)^n$, $\lambda\in \mathbb{C}$.
 Then $\lambda$ is non-zero and the Newton polygon of $f$ has a single \emph{integral} slope. \end{cor} \begin{proof} As in Lemma \ref{lemcov2}, write

 Since $\min\{v_s(b_i)\}=0$, $\lambda\ne 0$.
 Now since, $\lambda\ne 0$, expanding the bracket $(X+\lambda)^n$ shows that $v_s(b_i)=0$ for all $i$ and hence $v_t(a_i)=ir$.
-Thus, the Newton polygon of $f$ has a single slope of $r$ and since $v_t(a_1)=r$, $r$ is an integer. \end{proof}
+Thus, the Newton polygon of $f$ has a single slope of $-r$ and since $v_t(a_1)=r$, $r$ is an integer. \end{proof}

 For future use, we also record the following lemma. \begin{lem} Let $f$ and $g$ be as in Lemma \ref{lemcov2} and suppose that $\bar{g}=(X+\lambda)^n$, $\lambda\in \mathbb{C}$.
-Then the Newton polygon of $f(x-\lambda t^r)$ has a single slope strictly smaller than the slope of the Newton polygon of $f(x)$. \end{lem} \begin{proof} By Corollary \ref{correproots}, $r$ is an integer and hence no extension of $\cK$ is necessary.
+Then the slopes of the Newton polygon of $f(x-\lambda t^r)$ are all strictly smaller than the slope of the Newton polygon of $f(x)$. \end{lem} \begin{proof} By Corollary \ref{correproots}, $r$ is an integer and hence no extension of $\cK$ is necessary.
 Since $\bar{g}=(X+\lambda)^n$, we can write $g$ as

 with $v_t(e_i)>0$ for all $i$.
 Now

 and hence

 Applying (\ref{lempowers}), we have, for $m_{k,l}\in \mathbb{C}$,